orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - current layout: link from Target-GPIO is output only, uart bi-dir & recorded in PRU, programmer is in user space (currently not recordable, dedicated pins on nRF52)
 - improvement: change level-changer and switches / muxer if more speed is needed
 - solution 1: pru could access spi and uart from host-cpu, has delay-penalty, but gpio from host seems unreachable to PRU
+- improvement: PRU could be limited to be GPIO-recorder (see previous requirement)
 - assessment:
    - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api
-   - (high-speed) SPI to target is hardly possible, there are no further dedicated hw-spi that share pru-pins, but PRU could manage host-spi
+   - (high-speed) SPI to target is hardly possible, host-periphery and PRU-Pins offen fall together and limit the available pins
-   - uart-speeds, TODO: must check with PRU-Documentation,
+   - uart-speeds would allow 192 Mbps with no autobaud and 3.7 Mbps with it

 Allow user-provided Energy-Traces
 ----------------------------------